aizhigit02/Game_for_PL/README.md

 # Game for final project programming language
 # Aizhigit Taalaibek uul and Nursultan Sagynbaev
+# The game was written on python using pygame library
  ![](https://raw.githubusercontent.com/aizhigit02/Game_for_PL/main/images/1.PNG)
 # So player has his own health and also he did not have miss the enemy ships
 # if there will be more than 4 missed ships the game is over